Historic Houses of Conference House Park

 The only Ward family home remaining on Ward’s Point today was built circa 1830.
 This house belonged to Caleb Ward’s granddaughter, Hannah, the wife of boatman Samuel Wood.
 In 1850, Wood sold the waterfront portion of his property to William H. Rutan, and later sold the house to Theodore Leven, a Swedish immigrant.
 The Leven family occupied the house for nearly sixty years.
-The house is temporarily closed for renovation; visitors are welcome to explore the grounds.

 The Biddle House

 Captain Henry Hogg Biddle, who owned the ferryboat between Tottenville and Perth Amboy, as well as the area known as Biddle’s Grove (a summer resort for temperance groups), constructed this house circa 1845.
 It is a rare surviving example of the Greek Revival architectural style, with identical sweeping, sloped rooflines on both facades.